 - Misrepresenting their identity.

-In Colorado, even if creditors are allowed to take your property without obtaining court permission, they are not allowed to abuse their right.
-Repossession entails that creditors still have to follow Colorado law when repossessing your property.
+While creditors are allowed to take your property without obtaining court permission, they still have to follow Colorado law when repossessing your property.

 This means that creditors cannot: